 China's FM Wang visiting Cambodia to discuss virus, trade

-PHNOM PEHN, Cambodia (AP) — China's Foreign Minister Wang Yi is visiting Cambodia, where's he expected to meet with Prime Minister Hun Sen and other officials to discuss COVID-19 and other regional issues.
+PHNOM PENH, Cambodia (AP) — China's Foreign Minister Wang Yi is visiting Cambodia, where's he expected to meet with Prime Minister Hun Sen and other officials to discuss COVID-19 and other regional issues.

 Cambodia's foreign ministry said Wang's meetings on Sunday and Monday would include discussions of trade and security as well.